ashn-dot-dev/lumpy/README.md

 ```

 ## License
-All content in this repository is licensed under the Zero-Clause BSD license.
+All content in this repository, unless otherwise noted, is licensed under the
+Zero-Clause BSD license.

 See LICENSE for more information.